axtk/tyler/usage.md

     this.render(options.message);
 });

-// an instance of an Element requires a DOM node, or a portion of HTML markup
+// an instance of a Tyler Element requires a DOM node, or a portion of HTML markup
 // which will be converted to a DOM node under the hood new Pane(document.querySelector('#pane'));
 ```